Who says you have to spend money to get more traffic?

 From duplicate meta tags and redirect errors to sitemaps and much more… it pretty much looks at every major factor when it comes to SEO.

-It will even tell you your overall site speed and what you need to fix in which order to get the maximum results.
+It will even tell you your overall site speed and what you need to fix to get the maximum results.

 And if you register for a free account, it automatically checks for errors each week on your behalf.